nfriedly/node-unblocker/readme.md

 * **referer**: Corrects the `referer` header in outgoing requests
 * **cookies**:
     Fixes the `Path` attribute of set-cookie headers to limit cookies to their "path" on the proxy (e.g. `Path=/proxy/http://example.com/`).
-    Also injects redirects to copy cookies from between protocoles and subdomains on a given domain.
+    Also injects redirects to copy cookies from between protocols and subdomains on a given domain.
 * **hsts**: Removes [Strict-Transport-Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) headers because they can leak to other sites and can break the proxy.
 * **hpkp**: Removes [Public-Key-Pinning](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning) headers because they can leak to other sites and can break the proxy.
 * **csp**: Removes [Content-Security-Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) headers because they can leak to other sites and can break the proxy.